-Project failure, stunted business growth, fixed processes—throughout our blog, we often credit these problems to a lack of collaboration.
-When information and departments are siloed, software projects tend to go astray as a result of scope creep or deficient training and support for users.
-Additionally, a lack of communication across your enterprise means innovative ideas often remain unheard, potentially causing your business processes to remain static.
-However, these exact problems can also result when collaboration goes too far the other direction, a phenomenon known as groupthink.
+However, these problems can also come about when collaboration goes too far the other direction, a phenomenon known as groupthink.
 When your employees and business leaders communicate so frequently that you all begin to think alike, you know your company has fallen victim to groupthink.
 Individuals have somehow, unknowingly, adopted the same opinions.
-Without unique perspectives and a little dissension, project teams won’t fix or even realize problems in their business processes, curtailing innovation and even causing enterprise software projects to fail.
+Without unique perspectives and a little dissension, businesses won’t detect problems or come up with innovative ideas, causing software projects to fall far short of expectations or completely fail.

-How do you take a collaborative approach to your software implementation or integration without devolving into groupthink?
+How do you take a collaborative approach to your enterprise software implementation without devolving into groupthink?
 We have communication tips and tricks that will keep your software project moving forward.

 Assign Specific Roles

 If your project team lacks distinct, clearly-defined roles for each member, there’s a good chance that the information provided in meetings will offer little relevance or insight into the project.
 On the other hand, when members are assigned specific roles and understand their duties, your meeting will benefit from diverse, detailed information that offers crucial knowledge into various aspects of your software plan.